Skip to content

 The plan was not a flat 70g/hr across the entire race.
 Intensity varies considerably across Badlands — steep technical climbs followed by fast descents, hot afternoon sections through the Tabernas desert, and cool overnight sectors where the temptation is to back off the calories because the effort feels easier.

-The episode 30 guest divided the race into three phases with distinct fuelling targets.
+The podcast guest divided the race into three phases with distinct fuelling targets.

 Phase one covered hours 0–24.
 Intensity is highest, heat stress is significant from hour six onward, and gut function is still reliable.
 Target: 80–90g of carbohydrate per hour, using a 2:1 glucose-to-fructose mix in drink format plus gels when liquid intake was already sufficient.
 Asker Jeukendrup's research on multiple transportable carbohydrates is the scientific foundation here — when glucose and fructose use separate intestinal transporters, oxidation rates can reach 90g/hr without the GI distress that would occur with glucose alone at those quantities.